aclap-dev/weh/README.md

-Declaring `weh` from a background script: `const weh = require('weh-background');` From a content script: `const weh = require('weh-content');` From a web worker: `const weh =
+Declaring `weh` from a background script: `const weh = require('weh-background');` From a content script: `const weh = require('weh-content');`

 You can then access a number of services from the `weh` variable:

-- `weh.rpc`: making function calls (both ways) through various components completely transparent: beetwen background and content, background and workers, background and native apps, background and injected-content
+- `weh.rpc`: making function calls (both ways) through various components completely transparent: between background and content, background and workers, background and native apps, background and injected-content
 - `weh.prefs`: preferences system
 - `weh.i18n`: translation system
 - `weh.ui`: content management from background utilities